A05annex/SwervePathPlanning/README.md

 <details>
   <summary>version 2025.0.0 to 2025.?.? (for <b>2025 REEFSCAPE</b>):</summary>

+  * **version 2025.0.4** - UI improvements, better support for actions with instantiation arguments:
+    * Robot action commands instantiation arguments are read and written to path files (interactive editing is not yet supported
+    * Robot action commands instantiation arguments are displayed in control point and path point dialogues (but are not editable).
   * **version 2025.0.3** - UI improvements, support for scheduled actions that the path relinquishes drive control to.
 In detail, the changes are:
     * Errors in dialogue input previously reported errors when the dialogue was applied, but then simply